thewca/wca-regulations/wca-regulations_2012.md

 ## Article 9: Events
-- 9a) The WCA governs competitions for: all puzzles known as Rubik puzzles; and all other puzzles manipulated by twisting the sides, commonly known as 'Twisty puzzles'.
+- 9a) The WCA governs competitions for:
+    - all puzzles known as Rubik puzzles; and
+    - all other puzzles manipulated by twisting the sides, commonly known as 'twisty puzzles'.

-- 9b) The official events and formats of WCA competition consist of:
+- 9b) The official events and formats of the WCA are:
     - 9b1) Rubik's Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, Clock, Magic, Master Magic, Megaminx, Pyraminx, Square-1, Rubik's Cube: One-handed and Rubik's Cube: With Feet.

       Permissible competition formats for these events include: 'Best of x' [NOTE: define 'x' here (e.g. "where 'x' is an integer between three and seven, inclusive")] and 'Average of Five' [NOTE: Choose a consistent style for numbers throughout the document (either use the Arabic numeral or spell out the number in English), excepting cube size designations.
 I won't take the time to correct them -- that would be kind of pointless -- just choose one and do it yourself.]